Lito-Frito/LPTHW3-Ex-45/README.md

 You'll need these things to run the game:

 ```
-Python 3.x, PlaySound, .WAV files for the game (in Game Files)
+Python 3.x, PlaySound, .WAV files for the game (in game/)
 ```

 ### Installing